 The group agreed to form a non-profit organization to raise money for a monument.
 Thus the Peachtree Corners Veterans Monument Association (PCVMA) was born.
 The Association is recognized by the IRS as a 501 (c) (3) tax exempt organization.
-A target date for the dedication will be announced at a later date.

-It will be located on the city’s new Town Center in a prominent place on the Town Green.
+Unveiled and dedicated June 15, 2019, it is located on the city’s new Town Center in a prominent place on the Town Green.
 The Monument has been designed to be a serene and dignified place where individuals may come and reflect – and where veterans, schools and civic organizations may hold ceremonies and educational opportunities.

 A smartphone app will provide the interactive component that describes the monument with links to information about the veterans of Peachtree Corners along with a brick locator.
 In addition, interactive terminals will be tablets that also access the app.

 All veterans or family members of veterans living in Peachtree Corners are invited to add their names to the PCVM roster of veterans to be included on the Monument.